-Nolah is an online “bed-in-a-box” company that first launched in 2015.
-The company specializes in all-foam mattresses sold at budget-friendly prices.
-In this Nolah mattress review, we’ll take a closer look at the brand’s flagship model, the Nolah Original (also known as the Nolah Original 10).
+Nolah is an online mattress company that first launched in 2015.
+The company offers a total of five mattresses, including two all-foam models and one hybrid.
+In this Nolah mattress review, we’ll take a closer look at the Nolah Original, which is also known as the Nolah Original 10.

-The Nolah Original is constructed with a comfort layer of adaptive AirFoam, Nolah’s proprietary polyfoam material.
+The Nolah Original is constructed with a comfort layer of adaptive AirFoam, Nolah’s proprietary high-resilience polyfoam material.
 The mattress has a medium feel that rates as a 5 on the 1-10 firmness scale, so you’ll feel noticeable contouring from head to toe.
-The mattress also contains a transitional layer of high-resilience polyfoam to prevent excessive sinking, followed by a high-density polyfoam support core.
-The cover is made from a breathable blend of viscose and polyester, and it has a soft hand feel.
+The mattress also contains a transitional polyfoam layer to prevent excessive sinking, followed by a support core made of high-density polyfoam.
+The cover is made from Tencel lyocell, a plant-based fabric that is very soft and breathable.
 Altogether, the Nolah Original measures 10 inches thick.

 In this review, we’ll take an in-depth look at the Nolah Original in terms of construction and composition, prices, and performance across different sleeper categories.
 You’ll also find a detailed look at Nolah’s shipping, return, and warranty policies.

 The Nolah Original is an all-foam mattress.
-The 2-inch comfort layer consists of AirFoam polyfoam, Nolah’s proprietary comfort material.
-Like other polyfoams, AirFoam adapts and conforms to the body but also feels somewhat responsive and bouncy on the surface.
+The 2-inch comfort layer consists of AirFoam, Nolah’s proprietary polyfoam material.
+AirFoam adapts and conforms to the body but also feels somewhat responsive and bouncy on the surface.
 The mattress has a medium feel, but you shouldn’t sink too much if you weigh 230 pounds or less and sleep on your side and/or back.

-Lastly, the Nolah Original’s support core is made of high-density polyfoam.
+The Nolah Original’s support core is made of high-density polyfoam.
 This layer measures 7 inches thick and gives the mattress good overall stability to keep your body on an even plane.
-The mattress also has above-average edge support for an all-foam model thanks to its sturdy transitional and base layers.
+The mattress also has above-average edge support for an all-foam model.

-The Nolah Original is an all-polyfoam mattress consisting of three individual layers and a viscose/polyester cover.
-The Limited Edition 10 – a special version of the Nolah Original – has the same foam components but a slightly different cover.
+The Nolah Original is an all-polyfoam mattress consisting of three individual layers and a Tencel cover.
 A full construction breakdown of this mattress is listed below.

 2″ AirFoam polyfoam